Damp and mould

 You can treat mould growth to remove it and stop it getting worse.
 Use a fungicidal wash, available from DIY shops or supermarkets.

 Don't try to brush or vacuum mould.
 This releases it into the air and could make breathing problems worse.

 For more information please see:

 Stage 2 – Ask your landlord for help

 If you follow the advice in stage 1 and that does not solve the problem, ask your landlord to help.
 You should ask in writing – it’s best to use an email, a text or a letter – and then keep a copy.
 Tell your landlord exactly what the problem is and where it is.
 Explain what you have done already to try to solve the problem if you can.
 Ask politely.
 Most landlords will want to help.

-You may find it useful to use Shelter’s template letter.
+You may find it useful to use a template letter:

 The law says that your landlord must fix damp caused by problems such as: